wp-plugins/scormi/readme.txt

 = How it Works =
 The plugin requests your Google Analytics information once per night.
 The request is sent to our server, which connects to GA via API, gathers the info, and returns it to the plugin.
 The plugin then renders the HTML report.
 The report is cached in WordPress between updates for quick loading.

 == Frequently Asked Questions ==
+= For whom is this plugin intended ? =
+For WordPress blogs with at least 100 visitors per day and one year of data history.

 = Can Scormi see my Google credentials? =
 No. You sign into Google using their OAuth 2 secure login and Google Analytics gives you an access token for Scormi to use.

 = The report doesn’t look right on a smartphone. =
 The report uses Bootstrap 3 and has been built to work correctly with the standard WordPress theme.
 Using a 3rd party theme that is not mobile responsive or has CSS idiosyncrasies can cause formatting issues on small screens.

-= Can I use the plugin if my site has fewer than 100 sessions/day and less than one year of GA history? = Yes but Google Analytics information with a small data set (100 per day being borderline) will result reporting gaps for some report items such as Page Load Time.
-This is due to GA’s use of data sampling for some metrics.
+= What's the math behind the quality scorecard? =
+A post entitled Blog Post Quality Scorecard at Scromi.net explains this.

 == Screenshots ==
+1. Scormi report in the WordPress admin.
-1. The Scormi report is fully responsive and looks great on mobile devices.
-This is a screenshot of the lower portion of the report on an iPhone 5.
+2. The Scormi report is fully responsive for mobile devices.
-2. The report in the WordPress admin.
-The phone does not appear in the real admin of course.

 == Changelog ==

+Version 3.1 - Release Date 25 Oct 2015

+* Added ePower to report

 Version 3.0.1 - Release Date 5 Sep 2015